element-hq/policies/docs/ems/privacy_notice.md

 Where you read ‘the Service’ in this document, it refers to the Element chat app instances exposed on [https://element.io](https://element.io) (or subdomains) by New Vector Ltd (trading as Element).

-Where you read *Element* (trading name of New Vector Ltd.), or *we* or *us*, it refers to New Vector Ltd., and its French subsidiary: New Vector SARL and their agents.
+Where you read 'Element' or 'we' or 'us' below, it refers to Element, a trading name of New Vector Ltd., its French subsidiary: New Vector SARL, its U.S. subsidiary: Element Software Inc, and their agents.

 Element is the Data Controller for your data.
 We can be contacted as per the details below: